kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 > [!CAUTION]
 Follow the guidelines below very carefully during the update process.

-- Do not remove old jobs while adding new jobs, just do not.
-Let Release Engineering handle it before or after the post branch creation tasks.
+- Do not remove old jobs while adding new jobs in this phase, just do not.
+Handle it before or after the post branch creation tasks, or let release engineering take care of this.
 - Do not segregate PRs, just separate auto-generated files from manually updated ones in two (or more) clearly documented commits.
 - Be super careful about `releng/test_config.yaml` epecially when commenting out `stable4`
 - Do not hesitate to remove broken jobs, but let the interested SIG(s) know about it so they can re-add it.